 The CND is one of the nine functional commissions of the ECOSOC and is dedicated to supervising the application of drug control treaties.
 The CND develops strategies and measures to combat the world drug problem, while supervising the greatest part of the budget assigned to drug control activities at the UN.
 The decisions of the CND are taken by consensus of all member states.
 Dianova participates in the CND sessions on a yearly basis, and during several of these sessions, the organization has organized parallel events and made written statements.

 The United Nations Office on Drugs and Crime (UNODC)

 The UNODC is a global leader in the fight against illicit drugs and international crime.
 The UNODC work program includes: cooperation projects to enhance the capacity of Member States to combat illicit trafficking and drug abuse, research and analytical work to expand the evidence base for policy making, assistance to Member States to help them harmonize their legislations in accordance with drug or crime-related international treaties.
 In 2010, Dianova joined the “Global Sports Youth” a UNODC-led project to promote sports activities as an instrument to prevent drug abuse.

 The Civil Society Forum (CSF) on drugs

-The CSF was implemented in 2011 by the European Commission and comprises 40 member organizations which common objective is to feed grass-roots experience into Commission proposals and to contribute to the implementation and monitoring of EU drug policies.
-Dianova has been a member of the CSF since 2013; as such, the organization participated in a specific working group created in anticipation of the UN General Assembly Special Session on Drugs (UNGASS) to be held in 2016.
+The CSF was implemented in 2011 by the European Commission and comprises 45 member organizations whose common objective is to feed grass-roots experience into Commission proposals and to contribute to the implementation and monitoring of EU drug policies.
+Dianova has been a member of the CSF since 2013; as such, the organization participates in the following work groups: “Institutional relationships with the EU and international agencies” and “Participation of civil society in national drug policies”.

 The Inter-American Drug Abuse Control Commission (CICAD)